apigee/api-platform-samples/README.md

 * `/org-snapshot`: A configurable tool that retrieves organization settings from the API Services platform by using management server API calls.

-# Get help and interact with other API developers

-For assistance, please use the [Apigee Community](http://community.apigee.com/).
+## Ask questions on the Apigee Community

+[Apigee Community](http://community.apigee.com/) is a great place to ask questions and find answers about developing API proxies.

+### Apigee Edge documentation

+The Apigee Edge docs are [here](http://apigee.com/docs).

-Copyright © 2014 Apigee Corporation
+Copyright © 2015 Apigee Corporation

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain